-Keep your ideas very limited and focus on
+Keep your ideas very limited and focus on organizing a few very solid thoughts in the initial stages of planning.

 Not only are facts necessary to appeal to the audience, it is also necessary to appeal to their: